Arakan Army: Resumption of war and Operation 1027

 On the morning of 13 November 2023, as part of Operation 1027, the Arakan Army attacked two Border Guard Police stations in Rathedaung Township, breaking the Rakhine state ceasefire agreement between the junta and AA.

 The following night, the Arakan Army launched an attack on Pauktaw, seizing the Township's police station.
 By the next morning, the Arakan Army had taken control of the town.
 Pauktaw's proximity to the Rakhine state capital, Sittwe, posed a threat to the junta.
 The town was retaken by the junta the following day.

-In December 2023, the Three Brotherhood Alliance, of which AA is a part, and the junta agreed on a ceasefire in northern Shan State.
-Following this, in January 2024, the Arakan Army escalated their offence into Paletwa Township and captured Paletwa, a strategic town for the Indo-Myanmar Kaladan Multi-Modal Transit Transport Project A week later, the Arakan Army again captured the town of Pauktaw, concluding a three-month battle.
+In December 2023, the Three Brotherhood Alliance, of which the Arakan Army is a part, and the junta agreed on a ceasefire in northern Shan State.
+Following this, in January 2024, the Arakan Army escalated their offence into Paletwa Township and captured Paletwa, a strategic town for the Indo-Myanmar Kaladan Multi-Modal Transit Transport Project.
+A week later, the Arakan Army again captured the town of Pauktaw, concluding a three-month battle.

-The Arakan Army captured the remaining Tatmadaw bases in Minbya on 6 February, thus taking full control of Minbya Township.
+In 2024, The Arakan Army captured the remaining Tatmadaw bases in Minbya on 6 February, thus taking full control of Minbya Township.
 The same day, the AA seized the Taung Pyo junta outpost along the border with Bangladesh in Maungdaw Township.
-The Arakan Army additionally captured Kyauktaw on 7 February, while heavy fighting continued in Mrauk U and Ramree.
+The Arakan Army then captured Kyauktaw on 7 February, while heavy fighting continued in Mrauk U and Ramree.
 The Tatmadaw abandoned Myebon to go to Kyaukphyu on 9 February, leaving ammunition behind in their rush and abandoning the southern township of Mrauk-U District.

-The following day, the AA took the historic town of Mrauk U completing their control over the township.
+The following day, the AA took the historic town of Mrauk U, completing their control over the township.
 During the battle, three Myanmar Navy landing craft were reportedly sunk.
 In response to the seizure of the three towns, the junta blew up bridges in Kyauktaw Township and the state capital, Sittwe.
 5 days later, the Arakan Army captured Myebon, completing their capture of the entirety of Mrauk-U District.

 On 24 March, the Arakan Army began an offensive on Ann Township concurrently with their offensive on Sittwe, launching attacks on Ann, the headquarters of the junta's Western Command.
 North of Ann, the Arakan Army launched attacks on neighbouring Ngape Township in Magway Region.
 Ann's location is strategically important as the link between Rakhine and Magway via the Minbu-Ann road through the Arakan Mountains and as a gateway preventing AA from attacking southern Rakhine State.
 On 27 March, Arakan Army forces seized a camp near Ge Laung village, Ann Township.
 On 2 April, the Arakan Army announced it had captured a portion of the Ann-Minbu Highway, cutting off Ann from neighboring Padein.